 Everyone raised a hand.

-In that moment, it became clear that for me and dozens of House Democrats, this is no abstract issue; it’s grim reality in our own lives, for families and communities we serve, and for millions of other Americans.
+At that moment, it became clear that for me and dozens of House Democrats, this is no abstract issue; it’s a grim reality in our own lives, for families and communities we serve, and for millions of other Americans.

-That’s why so many watched streaming cellphone footage and cheered as our spontaneous protest grew into what could be a historic infliction point.
+That’s why so many watched streaming cellphone footage and cheered as our spontaneous protest grew into what could be a historic inflection point.